 Types of budgets

-- Modular budget - A modular budget is an NIH specific budget that is required for new, competing continuation (also known as renewal), resubmission (also known as amended), and competing supplements (also known as revisions) that request up to a total of $250,000 in direct costs (less consortium F&A) for select funding mechanisms.
+- Modular budget - A modular budget is an NIH specific budget that is required for new, competing continuation (also known as renewal), resubmission (also known as amended), and competing supplements (also known as revisions) that request up to a total of $250,000 in direct costs (minus consortium F&A) for select funding mechanisms.
 Duke requires a high level detailed budget in SPS for modular submissions.